Skip to Content

 Elephant seals in Ano Nuevo State Park

-Situated along scenic California Highway One, Año Nuevo State Park is an experience with wildlife that your kids won’t soon forget!
+Situated along scenic California Highway One, Año Nuevo State Park is an experience with wildlife your kids won’t forget!

 Elephant seal breeding season begins in mid-December with the arrival of the first male seals.
-Weighing up to 2 ½ tons, they engage in fights to establish their dominance.
+Weighing up to 2 ½ tons, they fight to establish dominance.
 The winners, or alpha bulls, wind up doing much of the breeding.

-For the first three months of each year, naturalist guides take tourists down into the areas for an up close (but safe) look at these mammoth animals that once neared extinction.
+For the first three months of each year, naturalist guides take tourists to the areas for an up-close (but safe) look at these mammoth animals that once neared extinction.

 Moss Landing